top of page

 The Henderson Group won the research entry for the first Elly Jansen Award with, "Living, Learning and Legacy: Exploring the influence and impact of Democratic Therapeutic Community principles through the life and work of Henderson Heritage Group".

-Fondazione Rosa dei Venti, was a runner up in the 2023 awards for their research entry "Bio-Natural Therapies in Therapeutic Communities for Adolescents"
+Fondazione Rosa dei Venti was a runner up for their research entry "Bio-Natural Therapies in Therapeutic Communities for Adolescents"

 Richard Crisp & Dr Elizabeth Wakeland (pictured) won the article entry in first Elly Jansen Award, "Custodial Staff Experiences of the Effectiveness of a Democratic Therapeutic Community for Offenders with traits of Autism Spectrum Conditions (ASCs)"